2. The Bourgeois ‘Allies’ in the Peoples Front

 This incredibly dishonest note was issued to justify the government’s refusal to arm the workers, as the trade unions had requested.
 But this was not all.
 At 5.20 and again at 7.20 p.m., the government issued similar notes, the last declaring that ‘in Seville … there were acts of rebellion by the military elements that were repelled by the forces in the service of the government’.
 Seville had then been in the hands of Queipo de Llano for most of the day.

 Having deceived the workers about the true state of affairs, the cabinet went into an all-night conference.
 Azaña had Premier Casares Quiroga, a member of his own party, resign, and replaced him with the more ‘respectable’ Barrio, and the night was spent hunting up bourgeois leaders outside the Popular Front who could be induced to enter the cabinet.
 With this rightist combination, Azaña made frantic attempts to contact the military leaders and come to an understanding with them.
 The fascist leaders, however, took the overtures as a sure sign of their victory, and refused Azaña any form of face-saving compromise.
 They demanded that the republicans step aside for an open military dictatorship.
-Even when this became known to Azaña and the cabinet ministers, they took no steps to organize resistance.
+Even when this became known to Azaña and the cabinet ministers, they took no steps to organise resistance.
 Meanwhile, garrison after garrison, apprised of the government’s paralysis, took heart and unfurled the banner of rebellion.

 Thus, for two decisive days, the rebels marched on while the government besought them to save its face.
 It made no move to declare the dissolution of rebellious regiments, to declare the soldiers absolved from obeying their officers.
 The workers, remembering the bienio negro, remembering the fate of the proletariat of Italy and Germany, were clamouring for arms.
 Even the reformist leaders were knocking at the doors of the presidential palace, beseeching Azaña and Giral to arm the workers.
-In the vicinity of the garrisons, the unions had declared a general strike to paralyze the rebellion.
+In the vicinity of the garrisons, the unions had declared a general strike to paralyse the rebellion.
 But folded arms would not be sufficient to face the enemy.
 Grim silence enveloped the Montana barracks in Madrid.
 The officers there, in accordance with the plan of the rising, were waiting for the garrisons surrounding Madrid to reach the city, when they would join forces.
 Azaña and Giral and their associates waited helplessly for the blow to fall.

 And, indeed could it be otherwise?
 The camp of Franco was saying: We, the serious masters of capital, the real spokesmen of bourgeois society, tell you that democracy must be finished, if capitalism is to live.
 Choose, Azaña, between democracy and capitalism.
 What was deeper in Azaña and the liberal bourgeoisie?
 Their ‘democracy’ or their capitalism?
 They gave their answer by bowing their heads before the onward marching ranks of fascism.

-On the afternoon of July 18, the chief worker-allies of the bourgeoisie, the National Committees of the Socialist and Communist parties, issued a joint declaration
+On the afternoon of July 18, the chief worker-allies of the bourgeoisie, the National Committees of the Socialist and Communist parties, issued a joint declaration:

 The moment is a difficult one, but by no means desperate.
 The Government is certain that it has sufficient resources to overcome the criminal attempt … In the eventuality that the resources of the Government be not sufficient the republic has the solemn promise of the Popular Front, which gathers under its discipline the whole Spanish proletariat, resolved serenely and dispassionately to intervene in the struggle as quickly as its intervention is to be called for … The Government commands and the Popular Front obeys.